On Chile rivers, Native spirituality and development clash | Federal News Network

 But construction is continuing on another plant, so the fight isn’t over — just as it isn’t on the Truful Truful, where a proposed plant is under review.

-“At the same time as we’re fighting for the river, we’re in the process of territorial recovery and spiritual reconstruction,” Huichalaf said as a thunderstorm pounded her wooden cabin.
+“I am the river too, we’re as sacred as the river,” Huichalaf said as a thunderstorm pounded her wooden cabin.
+“At the same time as we’re fighting for the river, we’re in the process of territorial recovery and spiritual reconstruction.”

 It’s on the question of rights over Indigenous land, a volatile issue in Chile’s politics, that spirituality gets entangled with ideology.
-Several Mapuche leaders say spirits appearing in dreams encourage the fight against capitalism.
+Several Mapuche leaders say spirits appearing in dreams encourage the fight against capitalism in their ancestral territory.

 Next month, Chileans will vote on a new and controversial constitution spotlighting Indigenous rights and land restitution.
-But they’re also dealing with growing attacks against agricultural, logging and energy industries, particularly in the Araucania region.
+But they’re also dealing with growing violent attacks against agricultural, logging and energy industries, particularly in the Araucania region, including by some groups claiming Mapuche ancestral lands that were never fully conquered by the Spanish empire and only fell to the Chilean state at the end of the 19th century.

 For most Mapuche, such violence further destabilizes the desired balance between people, the natural space they belong to and the spirits that inhabit it.
 A first step against it is to ensure non-Natives understand how nature matters to the Mapuche, Indigenous leader and mediator Andrés Antivil Álvarez said.

-“The world is not loot,” he said sitting by the fire in his ruka, a traditional building outside his house.
+“The world is not loot.
+Everything that’s outside is also inside ourselves,” he said, sitting by the fire in his ruka, a traditional building outside his house near Araucania’s capital, a two-hour drive from the Truful Truful.
 “You have to understand that the spirit of this fire, present here, is as sacred as the Christ in a church.”

+And trampling a crucifix — as some protesters did in 2019 mass uprisings — is as painful and evil as damming a river, Antivil said.
+He cited as an example construction in the early 2000s of the Ralco dam, which flooded sacred compounds and generated an uproar that prevented similar massive projects and energized cultural resistance to smaller ones.

 Mapuche community members’ reverence is evident when they walk alongside rivers like the Truful Truful, whose name means “from waterfall to waterfall” in the Mapudungun language.